12 Best Marketing Cover Letter Examples (Free Templates)

 • Content management skills and knowledge using Content workflow software

-• Project management skills and knowledge using project management software such as Confluence, Microsoft Project, Microsoft SharePoint
+• Project management skills and knowledge using project management software such as Confluence, Microsoft Project, and Microsoft SharePoint

 Connect your past experiences with the job requirements